DVD-RAM

 DVD-RAM (DVD Random Access Memory) is a DVD-based disc specification presented in 1996 by the DVD Forum, which specifies rewritable DVD-RAM media and the appropriate DVD writers.
 DVD-RAM media have been used in computers as well as camcorders and personal video recorders since 1998.

 In May 2019, Panasonic, the only remaining manufacturer of DVD-RAM discs, announced that it would end production of DVD-RAM media by the end of that month, citing shrinking demand as the primary motivation.
-Panasonic made its discs under its own brand name and also under the Verbatim brand.
+Panasonic made these discs under its own brand name and also under other brands such as Verbatim.
+The only other manufacturer to produce DVD-RAM discs was Maxell.